blueisfresh/Expenser/README.md

 # Expenser API

 This is my Expenser API, built using Spring Boot.
 This project focuses on providing a secure and robust backend for tracking personal expenses.
+It fulfills the requirements outlined in the [Expense Tracker API project on roadmap.sh](https://roadmap.sh/projects/expense-tracker-api).

 ---